shakurocom/iOS_Toolbox/Keyboard/README.md

 // somewhere in your UIViewController private func controlWithKeyboardIsEditing() -> Bool {
-    return someTextField.isEditing   // come with expression, that suits your needs }
+    return someTextField.isEditing   // or some other expression, that suits your needs }
 ```